tbarn/new-website/pages/for-hire.md

 - Built relationships with developers to create a product community

 Open source:
-- Served on the outreach committee for an open-source project
+- Served on the outreach committee for an open source project
+- Co-chaired and organized the API Specification Conference because standards are cool
-- Launched relevant open-source projects for awareness and community benefit
+- Launched relevant open source projects for awareness and community benefit

 Marketing and Brand:
 - Collaborated with Marketing and Sales teams to work on strategy and messaging